European Super League - the key questions: What is it? Who is involved? How likely?

-Six English teams are expected to be part of plans for a breakaway European Super League, but what do we know so far?
+Six English teams are part a breakaway European Super League, but what do we know so far?

 What has happened?